H-chauvet/NautiluxTest/README.md

 There is some tests about this REST API

-You can launch them with these steps :
+You can launch them by follwing these steps :

 1st step : Go into the ApiRestPython/ directory